AdobeDocs/workfront.en/help/quicksilver/workfront-integrations-and-apps/using-workfront-with-salesforce/submit-workfront-requests-from-salesforce-objects.md

 To submit a [!DNL Workfront] request from a [!DNL Salesforce] Opportunity or Account ensure that you have the following in your environment:

-* Your [!DNL Workfront] administrator has installed [!DNL Workfront] for Salesforce.\
+* Your [!DNL Workfront] administrator has installed [!DNL Workfront for Salesforce].\
-   For more information about installing Workfront for Salesforce, see [Install Adobe Workfront for Salesforce](../../workfront-integrations-and-apps/using-workfront-with-salesforce/install-workfront-for-salesforce.md)
+   For more information about installing [!DNL Workfront for Salesforce], see [Install [!DNL Adobe Workfront for Salesforce]](../../workfront-integrations-and-apps/using-workfront-with-salesforce/install-workfront-for-salesforce.md)

-* Your [!DNL Workfront] administrator has added the Workfront section to your Opportunity and Account page layouts.\
+* Your [!DNL Workfront] administrator has added the [!DNL Workfront] section to your [!UICONTROL Opportunity] and [!UICONTROL Account] page layouts.\
-   For more information about adding the Workfront section to a page layout, see [Configure the Adobe Workfront section for Salesforce users](../../workfront-integrations-and-apps/using-workfront-with-salesforce/configure-wf-section-for-salesforce-users.md).
+   For more information about adding the [!DNL Workfront] section to a page layout, see [Configure the [!DNL Adobe Workfront] section for [!DNL Salesforce] users](../../workfront-integrations-and-apps/using-workfront-with-salesforce/configure-wf-section-for-salesforce-users.md).

 * You have a [!DNL Workfront] account and you can log in to it from the [!DNL Workfront] section inside your Opportunity or Account.\
    Once you log in, you can see the [!UICONTROL New Requests] tab where you can start entering requests.